-It always pains me to see people not maximizing their credit card spend.
+It always pains me to see people not maximizing their credit card spending.
 I’m not just talking about friends and family who have sub-optimal strategies, but even just being out-and-about I sometimes see the credit cards people use, and I can’t help but want to have an intervention.

-One of the most common mistakes I see people make for their credit card spend is that they use an airline credit card.
-Airline credit cards serve a purpose, but in general that purpose shouldn’t be that it’s your go-to card for everyday, non-bonused spend.
-In this post I wanted to share:
+One of the most common mistakes I see people make for their credit card spending is that they use an airline credit card.
+Airline credit cards serve a purpose, but in general that purpose shouldn’t be that it’s your go-to card for everyday, non-bonused spending.

 - Reasons you shouldn’t use your airline credit card for everyday spend

 - Under what circumstances you should have & use an airline credit card

 - What credit cards you should use instead